raspberrypilearning/make-crumble-robot-head/en/step_2.md

 --- task ---

-Take your box, decide where the face will be and mark the two side flaps to be cut off.
+Decide where the face will be on your box and mark the two side flaps to be cut off.

 ![The two side flaps](images/robotHead_sideFlaps.png)